jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- autoclave more 28 psu and 20 psu saltwater
 	- add the autoclaved 28 psu saltwater and 50 mL of tetraselmis stock to tetraselmis carboy
 	- add the 20 psu saltwater to chaetoceros stock
-	- add more F/2 to
+	- add 1.29 mL of F/2 to each of the carboys